dneise/bias_crate_intervention_may_2017/README.md

  * Ask a FACT person to check if there is now an over current (OC) in the channel 27 of board 2.
     * If no OC in channel 27 .. all good.
 We have confirmed that the original motherboard `BIAS_2` had a short in channel 27 and the new board has not.
 That's good.
 Now all we need to do, is plug out the original little HV-channels from the old motherboard `BIAS_2` and put it into the new motherboard.
-One by one and without mixing them up.
+One by one and while making sure each little HV-channel-board has in the new motherboard the same position as in the old motherboard.

     * Else:
     There is still an OC in channel 27, but the little HV-channel-board was not the reason.
 And also the motherboard was not the reason.
 So this means the shortcut is inside the camera, which we cannot solve.
+    In this case we cannot repair channel 27.
+All you need to do now, is plug the `BIAS_2` board back into the crate.

+# Finishing up:

+At this point we might want to discuss the next steps on the phone and update this document later.
+It might be that you just put #266 back into channel 4 and channel 27 cannot be repaired.
+Then nothing needs to be done.
+It might be, that #266 was broken and #354 is now sitting in channel 4 and in addition you were able to repair channel 27 by putting a new little HV-channel-board into this channel.
+In that case we have two new HV-channel-boards on that motherboard.
+These need to be calibrated with the nice high resolution mutlimeter, which is going to be explained in a different document.